 - L.10.1.1 In accordance with the provisions of the Planning Act, the Municipality may utilize a holding symbol '(H)'. - L.10.1.2 The holding symbol may be used anywhere in the Municipality in situations where the specific future use of the land is known or determined to be appropriate, but the development of the land is premature until a specific requirement is met.
-Demonstration of adequate services or <a href="site-plan-controlSite-plan-contro
+Demonstration of adequate services or Site Plan Control are common reasons that a holding symbol is used.